20210925 – Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 61 actieve gevallen van Covid-19 op Bonaire op 25 september 2021.
-Van de 70 binnengekomen testresultaten waren er 7 positief.
-Een persoon is overleden aan de gevolgen van Covid-19.
-4 personen zijn in het ziekenhuis opgenomen waarvan één op de afdeling special care.
-10 personen zijn hersteld van Covid-19.
+Er zijn 105 actieve gevallen van Covid-19 op Bonaire op 28 september 2021.
+Van de 107binnengekomen testresultaten waren er 23 positief.
+Bron en contactonderzoek is in volle gang.
+Van een deel van de besmettingen is de bron bekend.
+Er liggen 3 personen in het ziekenhuis.
+11 persoon is hersteld van Covid-19.

 Voor meer informatie over reizen, risicolanden en de actuele regels: www.bonairecrisis.com.